-At the New Jersey Bariatric Center, we view bariatric surgery first and foremost as a method for alleviating the debilitating, chronic disease known as morbid obesity.
+At New Jersey Bariatric Center®, we view bariatric surgery first and foremost as a method for alleviating the debilitating, chronic disease known as morbid obesity.
 In most cases, the minimum qualification for consideration as a candidate for the procedure is 100 lbs. above ideal body weight or those with a Body Mass Index of 40 or greater.
 Plus, patients must demonstrate serious motivation and a clear understanding of the extensive dietary, exercise and medical guidelines that must be followed for the remainder of their lives after having weight loss surgery.
+Once these qualifications are met, the health benefits of weight loss surgery are striking and undeniable.
+New Jersey Bariatric Center® weight loss surgery patients report:

 - An improvement of obesity-related conditions